SrdjanCoric/pedac/light_pedac.md

-PEDAC process is one way of solving programming problems.
+PEDAC process is one approach to solving programming problems.
+The main goal of this process is to help you identify and avoid pitfalls which you may encounter when you do not code with intent.

 P - [Understand the] **P**roblem

 E - **E**xamples / Test cases

 D - **D**ata Structure

 A - **A**lgorithm

 C - **C**ode

 This guide will give you a "lighter" version of PEDAC process that should help you prepare for the upcoming interview assessment.